Blue Hill Troupe: Productions

 The Troupe has performed every year since 1924, except for 1929 and 2020 (during the COVID-19 pandemic theatre shutdown).
 The company presents a Gilbert and Sullivan opera each year, generally in the spring.
-It was the first American company to produce all 13 extant Savoy operas, and some of its members were the first Americans to appear in all of them.
+It was the first American company to produce all 13 extant Savoy operas, completing the canon in 1946, and some of its members were the first Americans to appear in all of them.
 The Troupe has even produced a version of the "lost" Gilbert and Sullivan opera, Thespis, with a score by Sullivan and Thomas Z. Shepard.
 In the 1930s and 1940s, its director and music director were Benjamin T. Hoogland and Edmond W. Rickett, who together wrote the book Let's Do Some Gilbert and Sullivan, a handbook used by many companies in producing the operas.
 Later, Charles Dodsley Walker, music director of the Church of the Heavenly Rest, conducted the Troupe for 35 years.
-In 1984, the Troupe began to perform a second fully-staged work of musical theatre each autumn.
+In 1984, the Troupe began to perform a second fully-staged work of musical theatre each November.

 The group also organizes its members to sing Christmas carols in hospital wards and at fire stations, and gives concerts, as well as an annual gala and additional out-of-town performances; during World War II, it sang concerts at West Point.
 For many years in the 1990s and early 2000s, the Troupe performed annual concerts at the Metropolitan Museum of Art.
 It has twice performed concerts in Carnegie Hall accompanied by The New York Pops.
-Other concerts are given annually at such venues as university clubs and nursing homes.
+Other concerts are given annually at such venues as university alumni clubs and nursing homes.
 The Troupe has also twice performed at the International Gilbert and Sullivan Festival in England, once winning the festival with its production of Patience.
 During the 21st century, the Troupe has usually performed its spring shows at the theatre of El Museo del Barrio.

 Vogue judged the Troupe "very, very good, even by professional standards".
 A New York Times critic, Theodore W. Libbey Jr., called the Troupe's Iolanthe "flawless from a technical standpoint and showed polish on all levels.
 Aside from a few overly busy scenes ... stage business went smoothly. ...
 The musical preparation of the chorus was impressive, as was the work of many of the principals."
-In National Review, John O'Sullivan thought the Troup's production of Utopia, Limited "sparkling, witty, and thoroughly entertaining".
+In National Review, John O'Sullivan thought the Troupe's production of Utopia, Limited "sparkling, witty, and thoroughly entertaining".
 Tim Page, writing in The New York Times, commented that a Troupe production of Princess Ida showed "a remarkable flair for the impeccably proper lunacy that is the soul of the Savoy operas."
 Times critic John Rockwell's review of Pirates said that the company's "productions are actually quite lavish, even quasi-professional. ...
 There was also some stalwart acting".
+The Troupe's 100th anniversary production in 2024 was H.M.S.
+Pinafore, the same opera with which it had debuted in 1924.
+Also in 2024, the Troupe and two of its conductors, Marisa Green and Eric Peterson, were recognized by The American Prize in the opera conducting category.